The Ruralia XIII Conference Programme

 Stirling (Scotland, UK); 9th – 15th September 2019

-Below is a link to the conference program:
+Below is an updated link to the conference program:

 RURALIA is an international association for the archaeology of medieval settlement and rural life.
 It provides a European-wide platform for the scientific exchange on current problems in rural archaeology in order to strengthen comparative and interdisciplinary studies.
 The conference covers the period from the Early Medieval to the Early Modern Period.
 The conference language is English.

 RURALIA XIII will take place in Stirling (Scotland, UK), a city in the central belt of Scotland.
 The theme will be: “Seasonal Settlement in the Medieval and Early Modern Countryside”.

 In addition to the papers given from Monday to Friday, one half-day and one full day excursion and an optional two-day study trip to the Highlands will be offered.

 The conference is jointly organized by Piers Dixon, Kirsty Owen, Mark Gardiner, Niall Brady and Claudia Theune, with the financial support of Historic Environment Scotland, the Historic Rural Settlement Group and support in kind from the Universities of Stirling, Aberdeen and the Highlands and Islands.